-Tip of the Week: Behold the Frankencam!Tips
+Tip of the Week: Behold the Frankencam!Tips & Tricks

 The practice of swapping lenses between platforms via adapters isn’t something new.
 Back in October 2011, for example, we wrote about using Canon, Nikon, and Leica lenses with Micro 4/3 cameras.
 Similarly, you can use an adapter to mount Nikon lenses onto Canon cameras, but until recently, this was limited to a smaller subset of Nikon lenses.

 The “D” lenses from Nikon, the ones with manual aperture rings like the Nikon 35mm f/2, could be used via an adapter on Canon cameras.
 You could manipulate the aperture manually on the lens, and set the shutter speed on your camera.
 DSLR video shooters quickly took to these lenses for this very reason.

 However, Nikon’s “G” class of lenses couldn’t be used with those adapters as there was no way to control the aperture on them as they lacked a manual aperture ring.
 The aperture was controlled electronically from the camera itself, and Canon cameras could not communicate with the lens in order to do so.

 Enter the Nikon G Lens to Canon Camera adapter.

 This ingenious little device allows not only the mounting of a Nikon lens to a Canon camera (like the older adapter we carry for “D” lenses), but also lets you mount a “G” lens onto your Canon body – and gives you a way to control the lens’ aperture mechanically.